Maeklong Railway Market; Everything You Need to Know!

 Day Trip to the Maeklong Railway Market Tour; My Experience

 I booked a tour with the guys from Get Your Guide.
-Actually, I only really wanted to see the Mae Klong Railway Market but I saw it was the same price to include other activities, so I thought I might as well do that too.
-TOP-TOP & EDIT NOVEMBER 2020: They now have a better, AND CHEAPER tour to Maeklong Railway (1000THB NOW).
+Actually, I only really wanted to see the Mae Klong Railway Market but I saw it was the same price to include other activities .So I thought I might as well do that too.

 First stop, KHAO NGU: